inflation

 In the UK we haven’t had double-digit inflation since the early 80s.
 Since 1992 annual inflation has been below 5%.
 So you might be forgiven for thinking that inflation isn’t worth worrying about anymore.
 But we had similar levels of inflation in the early 60s as now; and by 1975 inflation had peaked at 24%.
 Could the same happen again in a few years time?
 Although that’s possible in theory, the Bank of England can now set interest rates, independent of political control, which helps a lot.

 The chances of future rampant inflation are now less than they were in the 60s.
-But we still need to factor inflation into our retirement planning.
+But inflation remains an important consideration in long‑term retirement planning.

 Living on a fixed income